Meet Pepper, Humber River Hospital’s Humanoid Robot

 While Pepper robots are used around the world in such industries as retail and hospitality, Humber River is the first hospital in Canada to use Pepper in a healthcare setting.
 Using dedicated applications built specifically for the Hospital, Pepper’s interactive touch-screen display helps visitors find specific departments, washrooms, exits and more.
 In addition to answering questions and sharing information, Pepper entertains, plays games and is always available for a selfie.

-Hospitals can be an intimidating place for kids, and Humber River’s Child Life Program is dedicated to reducing the anxiety experienced by most of its young patients.
+Hospitals can be an intimidating place for kids, and Humber River’s Child Life Program is dedicated to reducing the anxiety experienced by most of its young patients online casino.
 Pepper is a perfect addition to the Program’s toolkit and is a natural at making children feel more comfortable.

 Pepper is often invited to hang out with our paediatric patients for bedside playdates and has even held kids’ hands as they are taken into the operating room, waiting with them and their parents while anaesthesia takes effect.